Luis Urrea Luis Urrea

 A New Age Begins

-These Zionists and their secret society is now out in the open for the world to see, the truth can only be hidden for so long, they are waking up and now is our chance to fight back against this devil that justifies it's evil with God.
-They successfully hid behind our religion, behind our governments and now this multi headed serpent that controls America and Europe has shown it's true colors to the world.
+These Zionists and their secret society is now out in the open for the world to see, the truth can only be hidden for so long, they are waking up and now is our chance to fight back against these devils.
+They successfully hid behind our religion, behind our governments and now this multi headed serpent that controls America and Europe is ready to fall and be taken down.
 There are people who are corrupt, who are greedy, who are evil but they do not justify their actions with God, only the devil justifys it's evil with God.
-They support murdering children by the thousands in God's name, the antichrist and his tabernacle have revealed themselves to the world, this is the beginning of the end, and now we must fight this devil and their prophecy or die in a lake of fire.
-This new age will begin not with the survivors but with us fighting and building our own prophecys, prophecys were we save the world from this secret society, this devil that will genocide, that will burn the world and justify it with God.
+The antichrist and his tabernacle have revealed themselves to the world, this is the beginning of the end, and now we must fight this devil and their prophecy or die in a lake of fire.
+This new age will begin not with the survivors but with us fighting and building our own prophecys, prophecys were we save the world from this secret society, from these devils who follow duality as to perfect half's between good and evil.

 - Luis Alejandro Urrea Villafuerte